-Artichokes are included in OsteoCleanse™, the 7 Day Bone Building Accelerator, in part because of their silymarin content.
+Artichokes are included in the Osteoporosis Fresh Start Cleanse: The 7 Day Bone Building Accelerator, in part because of their silymarin content.
 Silymarin is a flavonoid that promotes liver hormone synthesis, and also works to prevent liver damage.1

 These delicious vegetables also contain cynarin, a biological compound that stimulates bile production.
 Interestingly, cynarin inhibits taste receptors, making neutral foods and beverages taste sweet after eating artichokes.

-Artichokes are so well established as a liver protectant that extracts of artichoke are prescribed in Europe for the treatment of a variety of liver problems.
+Artichokes are so well-established as a liver protectant that extracts are prescribed in Europe for the treatment of a variety of liver problems.